Paris Opéra Ballet Overview

 Education and outreach are cornerstones of the Paris Opéra Ballet’s mission, reflecting its commitment to nurturing the next generation of dancers and making ballet accessible to a wider audience.
 The Paris Opéra Ballet School, one of the world’s premier dance institutions, plays a pivotal role in this mission.

-With a faculty comprising some of the most esteemed dance teachers and choreographers, the school offers rigorous training programs that prepare young dancers for professional careers.
+The school’s faculty includes some of the most esteemed dance teachers and choreographers.
+It offers rigorous training programs that prepare young dancers for professional careers.
 The success of its graduates, many of whom become renowned dancers, underscores the school’s excellence in dance instruction.

 In addition to its training programs, the Paris Opéra Ballet engages in various outreach activities designed to promote ballet and engage with the community.
 Workshops, masterclasses, and performances in schools and community centers bring the art of ballet to diverse audiences, fostering a deeper appreciation for the art form.

 The company also provides educational resources, including DVDs, books, and online tutorials, to help individuals learn more about ballet and develop their dance skills.
-Through these initiatives, the Paris Opéra Ballet ensures that the beauty and discipline of ballet are accessible to people of all ages and backgrounds, continuing its legacy of excellence and inclusivity.
+Through these initiatives, the Paris Opéra Ballet ensures that ballet’s beauty and discipline are accessible to people of all ages and backgrounds, continuing its legacy of excellence and inclusivity.

 Upcoming Performances